sekrupke/bi-mini-project-p02/README.md

 For the extraction of data from the HTML-Exports complex functions were needed, whereas the CSV files were read into memory by Dataframes (_Pandas_).
 For the connection and import into the Database the Framework _psycopg2_ was used.
+As a generator person id was needed for inserting the authors and contacts into the thesis database, an own id generator was implemented (see etl/id_generator.py).
+As an alternative, a database sequence could be used but must be queried before every new person insert.

 For further information see the commented source code under *etl/consolidate.py*.